Axiomatizations of Team Logics: Introduction

-Beside Väänänen's dependence atom a variety of atomic formulas solely for the reasoning in teams were introduced. \citeauthor{galliani_inclusion_2012} and others found a connection to database theory; they defined common constraints like \emph{independence} $\perp$, \emph{inclusion} $\subseteq$ and \emph{exclusion} $|$ in the framework of team semantics \cite{galliani_inclusion_2012, gradel2013dependence}.
-Beside first-order logic, all these atoms were also adapted for modal logic $\ML$ \cite{vaananen_modal_2008} and recently propositional logic $\PL$ \cite{yang_extensions_2014}.
+Beside Väänänen's dependence atom, a variety of atomic formulas solely for reasoning in teams were introduced.
+Galliani~\cite{galliani_inclusion_2012} as well as Grädel and Väänänen~\cite{gradel2013dependence} pointed out connections to database theory; they formalized common constraints like \emph{independence} $\perp$, \emph{inclusion} $\subseteq$ and \emph{exclusion} $|$ as atoms in the framework of team semantics.
+Beside first-order logic, all these atoms have also been adapted for modal logic $\ML$ \cite{vaananen_modal_2008}, and (quantified) propositional logic $\PL$ resp.\ $\QPL$ \cite{sano_et_al,yang_propositional_2016,gandalf}.

-As for any logic system, the question of axiomatizability arose.
-After all, team logics enable reasoning about sets of valuations, and predicate logic with set quantifiers ($\SO$) is not axiomatizable.
-An important connection between these two was found by \citeauthor{vaananen_dependence_2007} when he showed that dependence logic $\calD$ is as powerful as existential second-order logic $\SO(\exists)$ \cite{vaananen_dependence_2007}, and its extension $\TL$ (where a semantical negation $\negg$ is provided) is even equivalent to full second-order logic $\SO$ \cite{hutchison_team_2009}; therefore both are non-axiomatizable.
-Later \citeauthor{kontinen_axiomatizing_2013} showed that there is a partial axiomatization in the sense that $\FO$ consequences of $\calD$ formulas are derivable \cite{kontinen_axiomatizing_2013}.
+As for any logic, the question of axiomatizability arises for these logics with team semantics, in particular for the extensions of first-order logic.
+However, dependence logic $\D$ is as expressive as existential second-order logic $\SO(\exists)$ \cite{vaananen_dependence_2007}, while its extension $\TL$, obtained from $\D$ by adding a semantical negation $\negg$, is equivalent to full second-order logic $\SO$ \cite{hutchison_team_2009}.
+Accordingly, both are non-axiomatizable.
+Later, Kontinen and Väänänen~\cite{kontinen_axiomatizing_2013} gave a partial axiomatization in the sense that $\FO$-consequences of $\D$-formulas are derivable, and recently a system that can derive all so-called \emph{negatable} $\D$-formulas was presented by Yang~\cite{Yang2016}.

-For many weaker team logics the question of complete axiomatizability is open.
-Exceptions are certain fragments of propositional and modal team logic.
-They were axiomatized by \textcite{sano_et_al} and \textcite{yang_extensions_2014}, but however these solutions rely on the absence of Boolean negation.
-For dependence atoms itself there are Armstrong's axioms, Kontinen gives a nice overview for axioms of dependence and independence atoms \cite{kontinen_dependence_2013}.
+For certain fragments of propositional and modal team logic, axiomatizations exist.
+Hannula~\cite{Hannula16} presented natural deduction systems for propositional dependence logic $\PDL$, quantified propositional dependence logic $\QPDL$ and extended modal dependence logic $\EMDL$.
+By contrast, Sano and Virtema~\cite{sano_et_al} gave Hilbert-style axiomatizations and labeled tableau calculi for propositional dependence logic $\PDL$ and (extended) modal dependence logic $\EEMDL$.
+Independently, Yang~\cite{Yang17} presented both Hilbert-style axiomatizations and natural deduction systems for a family of so-called \emph{downward-closed} modal logics with team semantics, which includes $\EMDL$ as well.

+However, a fundamental restriction of these solutions is that they all rely on the absence of Boolean negation.
+As a consequence, team logics with negation, most notably propositional team logic ($\PTL$), modal team logic ($\MTL$) and $\FO(\negg)$, require a different approach.